Good news if you are both a pet owner and a renter in Victoria.

 These implementations are aimed at providing all tenants, and particularly pet owners within Victoria, increased rights and freedoms.

-And this extends to being able to own pets whilst renting in a property.
+And this extends to being able to own pets whilst renting property.

 It is also much easier said then done when landlords order tenants to just “get rid of it.”